Mongolia's Dairy Industry: An Analytical Overview

 Milk Production and Dairy Cattle

-Mongolia's dairy industry heavily relies on its rich tradition of livestock management, which includes dairy cows, yaks, and goats.
-As of 2023, Mongolia has approximately 1.19 million dairy cattle contributing to a total milk production volume of around 576 million liters per year.
-Dairy goats, numbering about 1.03 million, also play a crucial role in these production figures.
+Mongolia's dairy industry is significantly influenced by its rich tradition of livestock management, which includes dairy cows, yaks, and goats.
+In 2023, the country boasted approximately 1.19 million dairy cattle, contributing to a total milk production volume of around 576 million liters per year.
+Additionally, dairy goats, numbering about 1.03 million, play a crucial role in these production figures.

 Dairy Processing and Production

 The annual processing volume of milk in Mongolia is about 200 million liters.
-Mongolia's cheese production is estimated at 18,000 tonnes per year, demonstrating the industry's capacity to produce value-added products.
-Additionally, the country's production of milk powder and whey reaches approximately 25,000 tonnes annually.
+The industry has demonstrated its capacity to produce value-added products, with cheese production estimated at 18,000 tonnes per year.
+Furthermore, Mongolia produces approximately 25,000 tonnes of milk powder and whey annually.

 Key Enterprises